gennifer/ft-chrome-extension/README.md

-This Chrome extension replaces FT Preview page elements with links to CRM.
+This is your Chrome extension which replaces FT Preview page elements with links to CRM.